Skip to Main Content

 Energy Law Journal

 This publication from the Energy Bar Association includes commentary on all aspects of energy law and policy in the U.S. and abroad, from markets to regulations to environmental policy concerns.
+It is also available on HeinOnline (available on campus or remotely with ASURITE).

 George Washington Journal of Energy and Environmental Law

 The Washington, D.C.-area law school’s journal features commentary on improving environmental and energy governance.
+It is also available on HeinOnline (available on campus or remotely with ASURITE).

 ONE J: Oil and Gas, Natural Resources, and Energy Journal

 This journal from the University of Oklahoma College of Law concerns energy production, distribution, use, transactions, regulations, and litigation.
+It is also available on HeinOnline (available on campus or remotely with ASURITE).

 Solar Energy

-Interdisciplinary Databases
+Databases

 Environment Complete (available on campus or remotely with ASURITE)